 Zero-knowledge proofs are generating excitement lately due to their potential to increase privacy and security in blockchain applications.
 The concept itself is not new, as cryptographers have been working with zero-knowledge proofs for years, but the technique is only just now poised to redefine the concept of online privacy.
-In this piece we are explaining the basic principles of zero-knowledge proofs and how they can be applied in the context of blockchains.
+In this piece I am explaining the basic principles of zero-knowledge proofs and how they can be applied in the context of blockchains.

 What is zero-knowledge proof?

 The notion of zero-knowledge was first proposed in 1985 by MIT researchers Shafi Goldwasser, Silvio Micali and Charles Rackoff in their paper “The knowledge complexity of interactive proof systems”: